tarun-palisetty/connect4/README.md

    		http://localhost:8080/connect4/games/{gameId}

-   		Here gameId is the request parameter, for testing this gameId can be captured from the above JSON response
+   		Here gameId is the path parameter, for testing this gameId can be captured from the above JSON response

 # iii) Join Game